This page is still under construction as of August 2009 - - more photos and information to follow!

 FM MOBILE RADIO HISTORY

 General Electric was an already well established manufacturer of a broad spectrum of electrical and electronic material when it decided to enter the land mobile (police) radio market in 1931.
-GE's initial land mobile radio products were mobile and motorcycle receivers for the AM medium frequency police channels in the 1700 and 2400 KHz bands, and in the mid 1930's the company branched out with an experimental VHF two way set, using a super-regenerative receiver, but which was more or less a toy rather than a serious police tool.
+GE's initial land mobile radio products were mobile, station and motorcycle receivers for the AM medium frequency police channels in the 1700 and 2400 KHz bands, although I do not have reference material as to the models and other data.
+In the early 1930's the company branched out with an experimental VHF AM two way set, using a super-regenerative receiver, but which was more or less a toy rather than a serious police tool.

 Inevitably, there will be "holes" in data coverage in any project like this, and I do not have enough information, manuals or examples of equipment to make this page an absolutely complete reference.
-For example, I do not have photos or detailed descriptions of the motorcycle and mobile equipment made by GE prior to 1940, so while mentioned here, it is not covered in any detail.
-Equally unfortunate is that I have no information on GE's line of medium frequency and VHF AM equipment built prior to 1945, hence it is not covered here.
+For example, I do not have photos or detailed descriptions of the motorcycle and mobile equipment made by GE prior to 1940, other than that below, so while mentioned here, it is not covered in any detail.
+Equally unfortunate is that I have little information on GE's line of medium frequency and VHF AM equipment built prior to 1945, hence it is not covered here other than the 2-way item directly below.

 It should also be noted that within months of completion of the Link system for Connecticut, Noble had joined Motorola, Inc. and Motorola was producing a two piece VHF FM radio of their own called the "Deluxe" line, which not surprisingly, appeared very similar to the Link 1940 FM equipment.